department-of-veterans-affairs/vets-design-system-documentation/src/_components/breadcrumbs.md

 ### Behavior

-- All the links in the breadcrumb, except the current page, should be interactive and link to their corresponding page.
+- All links in the breadcrumb should be interactive and link to their corresponding page, or in the case of the current page link, link to content on the current page.
-- The current page segment of the breadcrumb should not be interactive or link.

 ### SEO considerations